nsg-ethz/p4-learning/exercises/09-Traceroutable/README.md

 ## Understanding traceroute

-Before starting with the implementation, we have a look at the packets that `traceroute` sends and receives.
+Before starting with the implementation, we will have a look at the packets that `traceroute` sends and receives.
 To do this, open a terminal and type `sudo wireshark &` to open Wireshark.
-Then, select the interface `eth0` and start capturing the traffic.
-You will see a lot of packets flow, to remove them you can apply the following filter at the filter bar: `ip.ttl < 10 || icmp`.
+Then, select the interface `eth0` and start capturing traffic.
+You will see a lot of packets being sent and received, to remove them you can apply the following filter at the filter bar: `ip.ttl < 10 || icmp`.
 Now run the following command in the terminal:

 ```bash
 sudo traceroute -n -q 1 -f 1 -m 1 -T ethz.ch
 ```

 This will send a single traceroute (`TCP`) packet with `TTL=1` towards `ethz.ch`.
-In Wireshark, you should see this `TCP` packet as well as the corresponding `ICMP` reply.
+In Wireshark, you should see a `TCP` packet as well as the corresponding `ICMP` reply.
 Take a close look at these to packets to understand how a router builds these `ICMP` replies.
-You will need to make your switches reply `ICMP` packets to the source when the `TTL=1`.
+You can use the
+`ICMP` replied by `ethz.ch` as a reference.
+For example, you can see how the `IP` header changes, what the `ICMP` header and body contain, etc.

 ## Implementing the traceroutable switch

 Take the solution from the previous exercise (both p4 code and `routing-controller.py`).
 To implement our traceroutable switch we will have to make two additions: first we will have to add a new table to the p4 program that maps egress_ports to the `IP` address of the switch for that port.
 You will also have to extend the controller with a small function that populates this table for each switch.
-Second we will have to extend the p4 program so the switch replies packets with `TTL=1` with ICMP packets.
+Second we will have to extend the p4 program so the switch replies to packets with `TTL=1` with ICMP packets to the original sender.

 #### Adding the output port to IP table

-Before we implement the generation of ICMP replies to expired packets in P4, we will have to add a new table to the P4 code from the previous exercise.
+Before we implement the generation of ICMP replies to expired packets in P4, we will have to add a new table to the code we already have from the previous exercise.
 This table will be used during the ICMP reply process to set the `ipv4` source address for the packets that the switch generates.
 This IP address will then be used by the traceroute tool to identify which router (and interface) is the packet coming from.